eclab/grains/droplets/README.md

 NOISE

-This program is pretty hissy.
+Droplets are pretty hissy.
 Most of the problem is due to Mozzi I'm afraid.

 ADJUSTING TUNING AND TRACKING